BMC Part 3 - CMake Build System¶

 So now building the example is slightly different.
 Navigate into the build sub-directory of the tutorial and run the batch file or bash script called configure.
 You can look in the script file to see how the configure call is done with CMake.
 The result of this configure command will be a CodeBlocks project file that you can use to edit, and build the tutorial, and there's a Makefile which the CodeBlocks project uses.
 You can use this Makefile directly to build the tutorial.

-From now on, when I use the term ${MAKE} I mean on Linux use the make command, and on Windows use the mingw32-make command.
+command.
 If you've not got mingw32-make on Windows then you best go get it now.
 I suggest getting the a copy from the mingw-builds project - just download one of the latest toolchains and it will come with mingw32-make.

 Build the project - it's the same as the arm009 tutorial, but built with the CMake build system instead.
 So long as it works for you, this is all then CMake I want to go into - this is an ARM bare metal tutorial, not a build-systems tutorial.
 However, it's important because soon the number of files we'll have will increase and we do not want to be having a hugely complicated command line to build each tutorial ( or at least, I don't! )

-System Timer Blinking LED
+System Timer Blinking LED¶

 Let's now look at using another peripheral in the Raspberry-Pi processor.
 We've so far used the GPIO controller to turn an LED on and off, we'll keep that going, but the rate at which we've been turning it on and off is unknown to us.
 We've just used a volatile loop so the processor takes some amount of time to do the work we've requested (loop and increment a variable!) and then it changes the state of the LED.
 It'd be much better if we could request that the processor pause for a certain amount of time that is easy to determine in software.